-We will be providing this valuable grief education resource to all who have a need, whether they have experienced the loss of a loved one or are serving as a companion to someone in grief.
-To this end, we are developing an online system to provide our film and discussion materials to all hospices nationwide at no cost.
+Our goal to provide this valuable grief education resource to all who have a need, whether they have experienced the loss of a loved one or are serving as a companion to someone in grief.
+To this end, we developed an online system to provide complementary access to the film and discussion materials to all hospices nationwide.
 Together, we can help heal hearts broken apart with grief.
 Any amount you can give is helpful and greatly appreciated.

 Share With Your Friends

 Deb Collins, award-winning filmmaker and author, has over 20 years of film/video/multimedia production experience.
 She is the founder and owner of her own multimedia company, Starinsky Studios, with clients such as internationally renowned motivational speakers Mark Victor Hansen (“Chicken Soup for the Soul”) and Tony Robbins.
 She contributes her skills and talents in technology, visual communications and marketing to clients and projects world-wide.